7.4 Cranial Nerve VII (Facial) Palsy

 1. Facial asymmetry

-1. Loss of forehead wrinkles (upper motor neurone CNVII palsy)
+1. Loss of forehead wrinkles (lower motor neurone CNVII palsy)

 2. Brow ptosis (not blepharoptosis) / Lid retraction & Superior sclera [iii]